Perfect 2-colorings of Hamming graphs: Constructions of perfect colorings

 Let us say few words on parameters for which the above constructions are applicable.

-By Proposition~\ref{dcmpboolclr}, we can use the construction from Theorem~\ref{Flaassimprov}(1) for all $(b,c)$-colorings in $H(n,2)$ with the non-positive main eigenvalue.
-Theorem~\ref{Flaassimprov}(2) can be used for constructing perfect colorings from colorings given after the application of Theorem~\ref{splitconstr}, because this theorem gives colorings with large main eigenvalue and such that one of their colors can be split into faces.
+By Proposition~\ref{dcmpboolclr}, we can use (once or recursively) the construction from Theorem~\ref{Flaassimprov}(1) for all $(b,c)$-colorings in $H(n,2)$ with the non-positive second eigenvalue.
+Theorem~\ref{Flaassimprov}(2) can be used for constructing perfect colorings from colorings given after the application of Theorem~\ref{splitconstr}, because this theorem gives colorings with large second eigenvalue and such that one of their colors can be split into faces.

 As is stated in Proposition~\ref{dcmpboolclr}, the second color of a $(3,1)$-coloring of $H(3,2)$ can be partitioned into edges ($1$-faces, lines).

 The second color of a $(8,1)$-coloring (the complement of a $1$-perfect code) in $H(4,3)$ can be partitioned into lines.
 It is straightforward to verify that all such partitions are equivalent to the following